Skip to content

 Context

-How this service should be read in Baar.
+How this service works in Baar in practice.

-This page connects local search intent in Baar with the actual service logic: what matters before quoting, how delivery runs and what is truly handed over in the end.
+In Baar, local conditions decide the project path: what matters before quoting, how delivery runs and what is truly handed over in the end.

 What matters most for flat roofs

 Baar is a strong complement to Zug for flat-roof PV with higher coordination needs.
-This page brings together the key points for those projects.
+The focus stays on the key points for those projects.
 Flat-roof PV demands more than module rows on paper: wind load verification per SIA 261, roof membrane protection and SUVA-compliant fall protection are part of every Vigorek project scope.
 For multi-family buildings, commercial properties and industrial halls in Switzerland.

 • Mounting concept based on wind zone, snow load and roof-edge clearance – ballasted or penetrating, with a traceable wind load verification per SIA 261.